dashorst/wicketinaction.com/_posts/2014/2014-07-01-build-resources-with-node.js.markdown

 to <a target="_blank" href="https://github.com/martin-g/blogs/blob/master/wicket-nodejs-build/gulpfile.js#L21">create</a> the CSS resources and JSHint and UglifyJS to <a target="_blank" href="https://github.com/martin-g/blogs/blob/master/wicket-nodejs-build/gulpfile.js#L50">lint and minimize</a> the JavaScript resources.
-At <a target="_blank" href="https://github.com/martin-g/blogs/blob/master/wicket-nodejs-build/pom.xml#L116">pom.xml</a> we use *maven-frontend-plugin* to execute the default Gulp task that cleans and builds the final CSS and JS resources.
+At <a target="_blank" href="https://github.com/martin-g/blogs/blob/master/wicket-nodejs-build/pom.xml#L116">pom.xml</a> we use *frontend-maven-plugin* to execute the default Gulp task that cleans and builds the final CSS and JS resources.
 The usage is as simple as *mvn clean compile*.
 At Maven's
-*generate-sources* phase maven-frontend-plugin will execute the Gulp's tasks.
+*generate-sources* phase frontend-maven-plugin will execute the Gulp's tasks.

 **Note**: it will download Node.js and all needed Gulp plugins the first time and save them at *./node/* and *./node_modules/* folders.
 Make sure to ignore them in your SCM tool!